Nurse Education, Post-Master's Certificate

 SLU's nurse educator certificate prepares graduates with the skills to teach in baccalaureate, associate or diploma nursing programs.

-- Master of Science degree in nursing from a program accredited by a nationally recognized accrediting agency is preferred.
+- Master of Science degree in nursing from a regionally accredited institution is preferred.

 - Registered professional nurse licensure in the State of Missouri or in other states in which the student will complete his or her clinical/rotation experience.